raynaluzier/artifactory-go-sdk/docs/ops-general.md

 | sourcePath  | Full file path where will be sourced from; **Needs proper escape chars  | string  | TRUE     |
 | targetPath  | Target repo and folder destination of the artifact                      | string  | TRUE     |
 | fileSuffix  | Placeholder for distinguishing values like dates, versions, etc         | string  | *FALSE   |
-                *If not using a file suffix, "" (empty string) should be passed
+                *If not using a file suffix, an empty string ("") should be passed

 #### Outputs
 | Name    | Description                                                       | Type     |